Behavioral indicators of Initiative include:

 - Exhibits resourcefulness, independent action, and professional judgment that are position appropriate.

-For rating definitions and behavioral examples of the Initiative behavioral competency in the Non-Faculty Performance Evaluation, please refer to the PATHways Performance Evaluation Rating Definitions.
+For rating definitions and behavioral examples of the Initiative behavioral competency in the Non-Faculty Performance Evaluation, please refer to the Performance Evaluation - Competencies and Ratings Overview.

 - Training & development